 Chemotherapy medications can be used alone or in combination with other chemotherapies.
-This combination of different medications is called a "regimen".
+This combination of different medications is called a "regimen."
 The regimen combines medications that work to kill cancer cells in different ways, thereby hopefully maximizing the number of cells killed.
 These regimens are given names based on the medications used.
-For instance, CHOP, a common regimen for NHL, is made up of cytoxan, adriamycin (hydroxydoxorubicin), oncovin (vincristine), and prednisone.
-This combination is given in "cycles" (blocks of time).
-A cycle may be 21 days, with cytoxan, adriamycin and oncovin being given on day 1, prednisone on days 1-5, followed by 16 days off, and then start over again with the next cycle.
+For instance, CHOP, a common regimen for NHL, is made up of cyclophosphamide, doxorubicin, vincristine and prednisone.
+Another regimen used is CVP which includes cyclophosphamide, vincristine, and prednisone.

 If the lymphoma is affecting the tissues around your brain and spinal cord you may be treated with intrathecal chemotherapy.
 Intrathecal chemotherapy is chemotherapy that is given directly into the spinal fluid through a procedure called a lumbar puncture.
 The two chemotherapies commonly given intrathecally are methotrexate and cytarabine.

-Immunotherapy (sometimes called biologic therapy) is aimed at using the body's own immune system to attack the cancer cells and includes several different types of agents.
-Interferon-alpha is one type of immunotherapy that works by targeting certain receptors on the cancer cells, interfering with cell replication and causing the immune system to attack the cells.
-Interferon alpha is used in follicular and cutaneous T-cell lymphomas.
+Immunotherapy is aimed at using the body's own immune system to attack the cancer cells and includes several different types of agents.
+There are different types of immunotherapy used depending on the specific case of lymphoma being treated and these include:

 Bone Marrow and Stem Cell Transplants

 Clinical trials are extremely important in furthering our knowledge of this disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
-Talk to your provider about participating in clinical trials in your area.
+Talk to your healthcare provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.

-Follow-up care and survivorship
+Follow-up Care and Survivorship

 Cancer survivorship is a relatively new focus of oncology care.
-With some 15 million cancer survivors in the US alone, there is a need to help patients transition from active treatment to survivorship.
+With nearly 17 million cancer survivors in the US alone, there is a need to help patients transition from active treatment to survivorship.
 What happens next, how do you get back to normal, what should you know and do to live healthy going forward?
 A survivorship care plan can be a first step in educating yourself about navigating life after cancer and helping you communicate knowledgeably with your healthcare providers.
 Create a survivorship care plan today on OncoLink.

-Resources for more information
+Resources for More Information

 Leukemia and Lymphoma Society